hynek/svcs/README.md

 *svc-reg* has grown from my frustration with the repetitiveness of using the `get_x` that creates an `x` and then stores it on the `g` object [pattern](https://flask.palletsprojects.com/en/latest/appcontext/#storing-data).

 Therefore it comes with Flask support out of the box in the form of the `svc_reg.flask` module.
+It:

+- puts the registry into `app.config["svc_registry"]`,
+- unifies the putting and caching of services on the `g` object by putting a container into `g.svc_container`,
+- transparently retrieves them from there for you,
+- and installs a [`teardown_appcontext()`](http://flask.pocoo.org/docs/latest/api#flask.Flask.teardown_appcontext) handler that calls `close()` on the container when a request is done.

+---

 You can add support for *svc-reg* by calling `svc_reg.flask.init_app(app)` in your [*application factory*](https://flask.palletsprojects.com/en/latest/patterns/appfactories/).
-For instance, to create a factory that uses an SQLAlchemy Engine to produce connections, you could do this:
+For instance, to create a factory that uses a SQLAlchemy engine to produce connections, you could do this:

 ```python
 from flask import Flask